 Buildings that are relevant this regulation are above 18.0m in height (see above for definition of height) and which contains:

-External walls of buildings to which the regulation is applicable must utilise in their construction only materials / products that achieve European Classification A2-s1, d0 or A1, when classified in accordance with BS EN 135011:2007+A1:2009
+For buildings to which the regulation is applicable must utilise in the external wall construction only materials / products that achieve European Classification A2-s1, d0 or A1, when classified in accordance with BS EN 135011:2007+A1:2009

 (a) cavity trays when used between two leaves of masonry;